 When most parents think of sensory processing issues, they think of the children who hate clothing tags and gag on textured foods.
 Joint hypermobility, regardless of the reason (prematurity, Ehlers-Danlos syndrome, head injury, etc) can result in kids who stumble when they move and wobble when they rest.
 They are seen by orthopedists and physical therapists, and told to build up those weak muscles.
-Well, those kids have sensory processing issues too!
-And they deserve more effective treatment than they typically receive.
+Well, hypermobile kids have sensory processing issues too!
+And they deserve more effective treatment for these issues than they typically receive.

 Lack of joint integrity, especially decreased joint stability, results in a decrease in proprioception and kinesthesia.
-These two under-appreciated senses tell a child about her body’s positions and movements without the use of vision.
+These two under-appreciated (and poorly explained) senses tell a child about her body’s positions and movements without the use of vision.
 The literature out there is sparse.
-If you are hoping that a lot of research on this topic exists, and doctors understand why your child curls his fingers around a pencil but can squeeze the @@#$% out of clay, good luck.
-Most of the hard science has been done by PTs on proprioception in the leg, and there isn’t a lot of it.
-But OTs know a lot about the connections between sensory processing and motor performance.
+If you are hoping that a lot of research on this topic exists, and that your pediatrician understands why your child can’t grasp a pencil but can squeeze the @@#$% out of Play-Doh, good luck.
+Who will understand you?
+Your OT.

 You are able to grade the amount of force on each key because your skin, joint and muscle sensors transmit information about the resistance you meet while pressing down each key.
 Your brain compares it previous typing success and the results on the screen, and makes adjustments in fractions of a second.
 This is sensory processing at work.

 Why do children with hypermobility have proprioceptive and kinesthetic processing problems?
 Because information from your body is transmitted is through receptors embedded in the tissue within and surrounding the joints.
 These receptors respond to muscle and tendon stretch, muscle contraction, and pressure within the joint.
-Joint hypermobility creates less stimulation (and less accurate information) to these sensory receptors.
+Joint hypermobility creates less stimulation (and thus less accurate information) to these sensory receptors.
 Like the game at the carnival, the ball isn’t hit hard enough to ring the bell at the top of the post.
-The sensory information coming into the brain is insufficient or delayed, and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.
+The sensory information coming into the brain is either insufficient or delayed (or both), and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.

 Can children with hypermobility improve their sensory processing and thereby improve the quality of their movements in daily life?
 Absolutely.
 Because sensory processing is a complex skill, addressing each component of functional performance will give the hypermobile child more skills.
 Building muscular strength within a safe range of joint movement is only one aspect of treatment.
 If your child is experiencing difficulty in gym or playing sports, please read Should Your Hypermobile Child Play Sports? for some useful ways to think about what you say to your child.
 Positioning a child to give them more sensory feedback while in action is essential.
 Increasing overall sensory processing by using other sensory input modalities is often ignored but very helpful.
 To learn more about how to help your child handle hypermobility, check out Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way and Hypermobile Kids, Sleep, And The Hidden Problem With Blankets.

 I believe that vestibular input is one of the most powerful but rarely used modalities that can improve the sensory-motor performance of hypermobile children.
 They don’t have to demonstrate vestibular processing deficits to benefit from a vestibular program.
 The lack of effective sensory processing due to poor proprioceptive registration and discrimination creates problems with balance, and targeted vestibular input is designed to fine-tune the brain’s balance center.
 I could link you to scholarly articles on this concept, but you would fall asleep before finishing them.
 Trust me, vestibular input can make a difference.
 This program can be done without stressing fragile joints, which is often a limitation for the programs that focus too much on muscular strengthening and stabilization activities.

-It is difficult to explain to insurers and sometimes even neurologists ( don’t get me started on how hard it is for orthopedists to follow this) but if you understand the complex processes that support sensory processing, you will be changing the background music in your clinic or your home in order to capitalize on this effect!
-I recommend the Therapeutic Listening programs for their ease of use and child-friendly music.
+It is difficult to explain to insurers and sometimes even neurologists ( don’t get me started on how hard it is for orthopedists to follow this), but if you understand the complex processes that support sensory processing, you will be changing the background music in your clinic or your home in order to capitalize on this effect!
+I recommend the Vital Links Therapeutic Listening programs for their ease of use and child-friendly music.

 Children with hypermobility can benefit from occupational therapy sessions that provide more than a pencil grip and a seat cushion.
 All it takes is an appreciation for the sensory effects of hypermobility on function.

-The Practical Guide is available on my website, tranquil babies and on Amazon.com, as well as at your therapy source, a great place for therapists and parents to find exercise programs and activities for children.
+The Practical Guide is available on my website, tranquil babies and on Amazon as well as at your therapy source, a great place for therapists and parents to find exercise programs and activities for children.
 Read more about it, and hear what parents have to say about this unique e-book:The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Potty Training Help Has Arrived!